interseksyon/interseksyon.github.io/_posts/2018-06-01-no-net-neutrality.md

 ![Connection Lost](/assets/images/postsImgs/ConnectionLost.jpg)

-On March 19, 2015, Facebook announced that everyone in the Philippines would now be able to access their site and app for free.
+*On March 19, 2015, Facebook announced that everyone in the Philippines would now be able to access their site and app for free.*

 <!--more-->
-Provided, of course, that these people’s SIM cards came from Smart Communications Inc., FB’s local telecommunications partner.
+*Provided, of course, that these people's SIM cards came from FB's local telecommunications partner, Smart.*

-More than 3 years later, this Free FB promo has proven so successful that FB is now partnered with all major telecom networks in the country.
-Depending on your data plan, other apps such as Spotify, Youtube, Snapchat, and Skype can also be used “for free” as well.
+*More than 3 years later, this Free FB promo has proven so successful that the company is now partnered with all major telecom networks in the country.
+Depending on your data plan, other apps such as Spotify, Youtube, Snapchat, and Skype can also be used "for free" as well.*

-My name is Ysabel Caballes.
+*My name is Ysabel Caballes.
 I’m a Filipina, and I’ve lived in Metro Manila, Philippines all my life.
-Throughout the years, I’ve seen my country transform from a place without any internet, to a place with “free” internet but no net neutrality.
+Throughout the years, I’ve seen my country transform from a place without any internet, to a place with “free” internet but no net neutrality.*

-Here’s some snapshots from my life of what that looks like.
+*Here’s some snapshots from my life of what that looks like.*

 <hr>